Welcome to today's edition of the Rush 24-7 podcast.

 I got nothing against Israel.

-I got something against people coming to this country ungrateful and condemning this country, saying uh on our soil, and then you supporting that condemnation.
+I got something against people coming to this country, ungrateful and condemning this country, saying on our soil, and then you supporting that condemnation.

 Politics is supposed to stop at the water's edge.

-When a guy comes over here, uh I don't know, it was just wrong to me, Ross.
+When a guy comes over here, I don't know.

-Let me ask you, speaking about politics inning in the water's edge, were you uh were you upset uh at all of the efforts the Democrats made from 2004 to 2008 to secure defeat in Iraq?
+Let me ask you, speaking of politics ending at the water's edge, were you upset at all of the efforts the Democrats made from 2004 to 2008 to secure defeat in Iraq?

 And have you ever heard Netanyahu condemn this country?